wagtail/outreachy/2023/Birungi Mercy/README.md

 - Blog:https://medium.com/@mercyssbirungi

 I am excited about the opportunity to contribute to Wagtail and Outreachy's mission of fostering inclusivity and diversity in the tech world.
 Together, we can make a difference!

+## Tasks
+## Checklist:

+Interest in learning

+- [x] Create a new **Research** section in your personal file, with a list of links to the resources you’ve found most useful so far in trying to understand Wagtail as a project and the specific project idea(s) you’re interested in.
+Make sure to use full Markdown link syntax ([link text](link URL)), so we can understand your choice of resources.

+- [ ] Write a short blog post describing things you’ve learned recently, and share it with us.
+The post must be in English, include at least one image, be less than 500 words, and score a Grade 7 or lower on [Hemingway Editor](https://hemingwayapp.com/).
+You can describe any recent learnings – share a list of the last few articles you read and liked, or focus on one specific thing you’ve been learning.
+It can be a broad area or a very narrow subject.
+It doesn’t have to be about tech.
+The post has to be posted on a publicly-available platform (for example Dev.to, Hashnode, Medium, your own website, anywhere public), and you must also add it as a new section in your personal file in this repository (so we can provide feedback on the contents).

+## Research

+* [Wagtail accessibility documentation](https://docs.wagtail.org/en/latest/advanced_topics/accessibility_considerations.html) - This documentation provides information on how to use Wagtail's accessibility features to create accessible websites.
+* [ATAG 2.0 standard](https://www.w3.org/TR/ATAG20/) - This standard provides guidelines for the design and development of accessible authoring tools.
+* [Wagtail user guide](https://guide.wagtail.org/en-latest/) - This guide provides information on how to use Wagtail to create and manage websites.

+**The interesting project idea that I am interested in is the [Accessibility Features Documentation](https://github.com/wagtail/outreachy/blob/main/project-ideas.md#accessibility-features-documentationl)**